kaaveland/advent-of-code-rs/README.md

 Solution comments
 --

+2021 learning:

-- [Day 19](src/day_19.rs) was solved in one sitting on a train ride from Oslo to Trondheim and taught me a lot about thinking in 3D and cartesian coordinates.
+- [Day 19](src/year_2021/day_19.rs) was solved in one sitting on a train ride from Oslo to Trondheim and taught me a lot about thinking in 3D and cartesian coordinates.
 Obviously this has a much more elegant linear algebra solution, but I invented my technique from first principles and it was very rewarding to come up with it.
 It will only attempt rotations on 1 point when attempting to find out how to connect scanners, avoiding a lot of work at the cost of some complexity in finding out which point to rotate.
-- [Day 22](src/day_22.rs) has an interesting solution based on a tree of cuboid intersections where volume alternates between being added and removed depending on the depth of the tree.
+- [Day 22](src/year_2021/day_22.rs) has an interesting solution based on a tree of cuboid intersections where volume alternates between being added and removed depending on the depth of the tree.
   It is fast and a _lot_ easier than attempting to split cubes.
 Draw some venn diagrams of a simplified version in 2D, and it should be easy to see why it works.
-- [Day 23](src/day_23.rs) was surprisingly easy to solve, once I got over myself and just started writing all the annoying rules.
+- [Day 23](src/year_2021/day_23.rs) was surprisingly easy to solve, once I got over myself and just started writing all the annoying rules.
 Then I got to part 2 and thought I was going to have to deal with changing my data types everywhere, but discovered that Rust has const generics.
 The implementation is a simple Dijkstra, and all the complexity is in managing state transitions.
 In hindsight, I think it may be simpler to just represent state as a bytestring here.
-- [Day 5](src/day_05.rs) has a much simpler solution than I wrote, I ended up solving equations more or less by hand to do this.
+- [Day 5](src/year_2021/day_05.rs) has a much simpler solution than I wrote, I ended up solving equations more or less by hand to do this.
   It is much faster than using set intersection, but really hard to read and understand why it works.
 Not my proudest moment, but it was also OK to do some simple math, I don't do a lot of this stuff for a living.
-- [Day 20](src/day_20.rs) I could probably revisit to optimize by changing the underlying datastructure from a `HashMap` to a `Vec`.
+- [Day 20](src/year_2021/day_20.rs) I could probably revisit to optimize by changing the underlying datastructure from a `HashMap` to a `Vec`.
 I knew it was likely to be faster from the start, but the code is so much simpler when using a `HashMap` and I was in a mood to just get it done.
-- [Day 12](src/day_12.rs) is a simple depth first search, but I was very pleased with how simply I could solve part 2 with a couple of extra variables with descriptive names, so I kept both solutions instead of reimplementing part 1 in terms of part 2.
+- [Day 12](src/year_2021/day_12.rs) is a simple depth first search, but I was very happy with how simple and fast the implementation ended up being.

 Rust comments
 --